-On Dec.
-14, 2020, the Citizen Review Committee (CRC) approved their Recommended draft General Plan 2035 to be forwarded to the community, City Boards and Commissions, Planning Commission, and City Council for consideration.
-This is your chance to review the draft document, participate in one of several Virtual Open House opportunities, or submit written comment regarding the draft plan.
+City Council has been in review of, and directing changes to, the recommended Citizen Review Committee Recommended draft plan at Work Study Sessions in February, March, and April 2021.
+This is your chance to review the draft City Council plan, participate in one of several self-guided Virtual Open House opportunities, or submit written comment regarding the draft City Council plan.

 Virtual Open House

 If you missed any of the live Virtual Open House sessions held in February, March, and April you still have an opportunity to provide your input.
 Staff has created a self-guided Virtual Open House that covers the same topics as in the live sessions, but guided through a series of video presentations and polling questions.

 The following provides a summation of prior open house results, along with the presentation materials provided to attendees:

 - Virtual Open House & Self-Guided Virtual Open House Aggregate Summary Report

 - April 2021 - Self-Guided Open House Summary Report